How To Build A Strong Connection With Someone You Just Started Dating

 While it’s necessary to talk about your future together, not every conversation has to be so serious.
 A lot of people value their partner’s sense of humor.
 If you are curious to know how to be a good man for your partner, a good sense of humor is definitely one of the traits you should have.
 Make time to laugh together and see where that takes you.
 Your relationship should be celebrated.
 What’s a better way to celebrate than to laugh and enjoy each other’s company?
 You can ask things like:

-• “Would you rather” questions like “Would you rather have one get out of jail free card or a key that unlocks any door?”
+• “Would you rather” questions such as “Would you rather have one get out of jail free card or a key that unlocks any door?”

-• If you could have three wishes, for what would you wish?
+• If you could have three wishes, what would you wish for?

 • What cartoon character do you relate to the most?